ethtective/Contracts/README.md

-# LuckyList
+# Contracts
-Contract for adding yourself to the 'I'm feeling lucky' list on http://www.ethtective.com
+Various contracts used on http://www.ethtective.com